mkline13/cl-sequencer-ii/readme.md

 ---

-TODO:
+## Current status:
+- mvp complete: I have a fully functional sequencer that can be easily extended

+## Todo:
 - implement note-offs with the scheduler
 - implement more user commands for fun and profit

-DONE:
-- mvp complete: I have a fully functional sequencer that can be easily extended

-FOR THE FUTURE:
+## Future ideas:
 - implement cool note-generation event handlers using the scheduler (flurry, arpeggio, etc)
 - change syntax for ergonomics?
   - maybe use spaces like this: 'k(n32 v22 %11)' 's(11 v33)'